 Be aware that cover will only be paid out after paying any agreed compulsory and voluntary excesses, and remember, this type of policy won’t cover you or your car (except for theft or fire damage).

-An excess on an insurance policy is a fixed amount you will need to pay when making a claim.
+An excess on a car insurance policy is a fixed amount you will need to pay when making a claim.

 Be aware that in the event of a claim, both the compulsory and voluntary excesses will need to be paid.